Water Supply

 Public Water Supply Protection

-Access to clean and safe water, both for consumption and to facilitate proper sanitation and hygiene, is critical to sustaining human health and life.
-The Rockland County Department of Health (RCDOH) has two fundamental goals: ensure the availability of an adequate quantity of water for domestic, commercial, and fire-protection purposes.
-And ensure the quality of water available is safe for its intended use.
+Access to clean and safe water- for consumption, sanitation, and hygiene- is critical to sustaining human health.
+The Rockland County Department of Health (RCDOH) has two main goals: ensure there is enough of water for domestic, commercial, and fire-protection.
+And ensure that the water is safe for its intended use.

 Forms & Resources